Blog

 What is a Connected Workplace?

-A connected workplace isn’t about people, workspaces and resources being physically near each other.
-It’s about creating an organization in which employees, business assets, services and resources are all connected in one place.
-When everything is connected, collaboration and productivity thrive.
+First, let’s define what a connected workplace is in terms of 2025.
+A connected workplace is not about people, workspaces and resources being physically near each other.
+It is about creating an organization in which employees, business assets, services and resources are all connected and cohesively functioning to the betterment of the workplace, employee culture, and the bottom line.
+When everything is connected, collaboration, innovation, growth and productivity thrive.
+This is what a connected workplace is.

-In today’s world, a connected workplace is even more essential than before.
-Many businesses have adopted hybrid work models that necessitate having a centralized access point for employees, business technologies, resources, and assets.
+Many businesses who have adopted hybrid work models know having a centralized access point for employees, business technologies, resources, and assets, is key.

 A connected workplace is one in which: